moevbiz/bizkit/README.md

 - `pagetable`

 ### Disclaimer
-Not really intended for public use.
-I'll continue upgrading this template repo as I see fit.
+I'll continue upgrading this template repo as I see fit and won't take responsibility if something doesn't work! :~)

 ### Other Kirby 3 setups/templates/starterkits/inspiration